geduardo/Designing-Experiments-With-Neural-Networks/README.md

 - [ ] Review code to adapt to the oficial styleguide and correct for errors.
 - [X] Change name of modules from the source files and the notebooks

-## TODO (Thesis Report)

-- [ ] Trancribe the handwritten notes of Machine Learning and Reinforcement Learning to LaTeX.
-- [X] Finish Minimal model for science (Unlikely) or add a section explaining the Scientific Method less abstractly.
-- [X] Review Theory section and refactor.
-- [X] Write Conclusion section and for further work.
-- [X] Review, abstract, preface and add Thesis structure.
-- [X] Add more experiments if there's time.